aws-powertools/powertools-lambda-python/docs/index.md

 ### Sharing your work

 Share what you did with Powertools for AWS Lambda (Python) 💞💞.
 Blog post, workshops, presentation, sample apps and others.
-Check out what the community has already shared about Powertools for AWS Lambda (Python) [here](https://docs.powertools.aws.dev/lambda/python/latest/we_made_this/){target="_blank" rel="nofollow"}.
+Check out what the community has already shared about Powertools for AWS Lambda (Python) [here](https://docs.powertools.aws.dev/lambda/python/latest/we_made_this/){target="_blank"}.

 ### Using Lambda Layer or SAR